Find Healthcare Schools

 Geographic Diversity

-Americans aren’t the only ones with an interest in Public Health.
-About 2.4% of those with this major are international students.
+Public Health appeals to people across the globe.
+About 2.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 • China